 Benjamin Howson is from Surrey (United Kingdom).
-Ben obtained an MSc in Statistics from the University of Warwick before joining the StatML CDT.
+Ben obtained an MSc in Statistics from the University of Warwick before joining StatML.
 Here, he focussed on statistics and machine learning, with specific interests in their application to healthcare-related problems.
 At StatML, Ben will be working on both the theoretical and practical sides of reinforcement learning, aiming to develop methods that find application in a wide range of fields.
 In his spare time, he enjoys playing the guitar, weightlifting and computer programming.

 Ben Tu grew up in London and holds an integrated masters in Mathematics from Imperial College London.
 He specialised his studies in stochastic analysis and applied statistics.
 His master project was focussed on optimising high-dimensional nonlinear filtering algorithms by drawing ideas from multilevel and multi-index Monte Carlo.
-At the StatML CDT, he will work on designing experiments using artificial intelligence in collaboration with the flow chemistry initiative at the chemical company BASF.
+At StatML, he will work on designing experiments using artificial intelligence in collaboration with the flow chemistry initiative at the chemical company BASF.
 In his spare time Ben enjoys sports, reading and computer games.

 Andrea Brizzi is an Italian student who obtained his integrated masters in MORSE at the University of Warwick.
 In his studies, he developed a deep interest in probability and its applications, especially for what concerns stochastics processes and Montecarlo methods.
 His dissertation concerned the study of a class of multidimensional diffusions in the context of modelling allele distributions over time.
 The aim was to exploit the mathematical properties of such processes to develop inference techniques in various settings.